mbaumer/us_hep_funding/docs/_states/OK.md

 <a name="OK-04"></a>
 [Back to top](#top)
 ## OK-04 -- Rep. Tom Cole (R)
+### Committees
+Tom Cole is the #9 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $3,893,000.00 in SC HEP grants.